cabinetoffice/national-leadership-centre-website/pages/privacy-covid19.md

 As your personal data will be stored on our IT infrastructure it will also be shared with our data processors who provide email, and document management and storage services.

-Your personal data may also be shared with research partners IPSOS MORI where we use them to gather information.
+Your personal data may also be shared with research partners Ipsos MORI where we use them to gather information.
 Where that is the case they will only use it under our instruction for the purposes set out above.

 Aggregated reports will be shared with the Cabinet Secretary, Cabinet and its sub-committees, and other senior members of government as required for the purpose of informing Government about the impact of COVID-19 on our network of public sector leaders.